pearmeow/homepage/README.md

 - [x] Responsive page design - reacts to screen size
 - [x] Links to my socials, but not any projects
 - [x] Somewhat accessible page
+- [x] Breaks if your device has a width of <300 pixels.
+Get a bigger one!

 How to use this project
 -----------------------